shehzadhashmis/springcloudwatch/README.md

 ```

 # How to run it?
-1. Checkout this branch
+1. Checkout this branch.
-2. In order to run this application, please arrange an active AWS account
+2. In order to run this application, please arrange an active AWS account.
-3. Configure the following properties in environment variables
+3. Configure the following properties in environment variables.

 ```
 CLOUDWATCH_ENABLED=true